 Anger management for individuals and couples

-Anger management counselling is beneficial for many people who know they have a problem with their expression of anger and are ready for help to make a real change.
+Anger management counselling is beneficial for people who know they have a problem with their expression of anger and are ready for help to make a real change.
 Making this significant personal change usually involves a rewarding process of self-exploration and is therefore uniquely different for each individual.

 For many years I’ve enjoyed specialising in helping adults (mostly men) who want to stop expressing their anger in a harmful or damaging way.
 This usually occurs within intimate relationships, which is why I offer anger management sessions to couples/pairs as well as individuals.
-I also see people whose angry behaviour is problematic in the workplace or while driving or playing sports.
+I also see people whose angry behaviour is problematic in their workplace or while driving or playing sports.

 1 : Anger is a healthy, useful emotion that some people sometimes use in unhealthy or useless ways.